PrometheanDissident/prometheandissident.github.io/pages/economics.md

 In OECD countries, immigrants are generally not taking up more benefits than the native-born, and contribute more in taxes and contributions than governments spend on their social protection, health and education.
 The average net fiscal contribution is about 0.9% of GDP<ref>https://www.oecd.org/en/topics/sub-issues/economic-impact-of-migration.html</ref>.

+Immigration, especially among high-skilled entrepreneurial immigrants, increases innovation, firm startups, patent counts, and general economic dynamism<ref>https://www.cato.org/cato-journal/fall-2021/effects-immigration-entrepreneurship-innovation</ref>.

+In 2015, refugees earned more than $77 billion in household income and paid almost $21 billion in taxes in the US, meaning they more than pay what they get from the country.
+Furthermore, refugees being young can help with the negative impacts of population ageing which will put a strain on the workforce and entitlement programs in the absence of young people<ref>https://www.americanimmigrationcouncil.org/press-release/refugees-in-the-u-s-had-more-than-56-billion-in-spending-power-in-2015-new-study-shows/</ref>.

+Research suggests that a sudden and significant influx of refugees has no statistically significant effect on social trust, general perceptions of society, or concerns about crime.
+The only significant effect is on donations to charity, which reduce with more refugees<ref>https://newsroom.iza.org/en/archive/research/does-immigration-undermine-social-cohesion-in-the-receiving-country/</ref>.

+Refugees and asylees had a positive fiscal impact at the federal, state and local levels in the US from 2005-2019<ref>https://aspe.hhs.gov/sites/default/files/documents/28fe4e756499bdab08b4e6cb3b952e22/aspe-report-refugee-fiscal-impact.pdf</ref>.

 ### <span style="background-color:yellow">Economic/Social Effects</span>

 **Economic Effects: Generally Positive**